Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 ### Test

-* Run: *python3 make_dhcp_logs.py --dev*
+1. Run: *python3 make_dhcp_logs.py --dev*

-* Result
+2. Validation

    * Output showing iteration through projects and new/updated hosts, like below

      ```
      Checking example-project-1
      Adding new host: new-jump-host-us-cen-1
      Adding new host: new-dev-test-host
      Checking example-project-2
      Checking example-project-3
      Adding new host: new-test-mysql-host-us-east-1
      ```

-  * Log files, per project like *gcp-ip-host-list-{project}*, will be written to the directory containing cached host to IP+MACs
+   * Check for cached hosts in gcp-ip-host-list-{project}

-  * staticip.log will be written to the current directory containing logs to be sent to Chronicle
+   * Check for new or updated hosts in staticip.log

 ### Production (assuming running locally on the Chronicle forwarder)